Value Binding in MultiSelect

 Blazor MultiSelect with Primitive Type as string

-The following code demonstrates array of int as datasource to the MultiSelect component.
+The following example demonstrates an array of integers as the data source.

 • CSHTML